berreys/startup/README.md

 ## CSS Deliverable
 All four pages are now styled correctly with CSS.
 They are still lacking in functionality, but they don't look bad anymore.
 I am already pretty comfortable with CSS from prior work, but I learned a few things as I worked on this deliverable.
 For example, I played around a lot with gradients and shadows to make my pages more aesthetically pleasing.
 I also learned about the "@media" selector to make pages more responsive to screen sizes.
 I learned a lot about different color pallettes.
 I asked a few friends and colleagues to look at my site and give suggestions, and they offerred some advice on some of the colors and sizings I was using, which was very helpful.

+## Javacript Deliverable
+This web app is now completely functional in a browser for multiple users.
+Since all data is only stored in localstorage, multiple users must be using the same machine and the same browser.
+Functionality now includes the following:

+1) **Login** - Users can now enter a username and password to login.
+Authentication of correct password will be implemented when the database deliverable is implemented.
+For now, a user is created/logged in purely based on the username.
+This username is then displayed on the rest of the pages in the top right.

+2) **Database** - When logged in, users will see any groups they have joined.
+They can also create new groups by clicking the "+ Create Group" button.
+When a group is selected, they can also see all other users who have joined the group.
+They can also see how much each user entered as their payment.

+3) **Web Socket** - Right now, when users change how much money they entered, the database is changed to reflect that.
+When the websocket deliverable is implemented, this will be changed to automatically change both the database and be represented on any other logged-in user's screen.

+4) **Application Logic** - Users can see accurately how much they should venmo each person in the group to make the amount each person contributed equal.